aliyun/terraform-provider-alicloud/website/docs/r/vpc_peer_connection.html.markdown

 # alicloud_vpc_peer_connection

 Provides a VPC Peer Connection resource.
-Vpc peer connection.

 For information about VPC Peer Connection and how to use it, see [What is Peer Connection](https://www.alibabacloud.com/help/en/virtual-private-cloud/latest/createvpcpeer).